Willet M. Hays: Systematic breeding

 "There are Shakespeares among plants" was Hays' reasoning for selecting specific plant units for further breeding.
 Thus he produced new varieties of plants by selective breeding and crossing.
 Among his successes were commercially important varieties of superior flax, wheat, corn, barley, and oat; he also discovered winter-resistant Grimm alfalfa.

 Government service

 In 1904 Hays was appointed Assistant Secretary of Agriculture and served under James Wilson in the administration of Theodore Roosevelt.
 He was responsible for setting up the project system for agricultural research that was later developed into the state experimental stations.
 Hays improved rural infrastructure and took measures to help teach agricultural practices.
 The Smith-Lever Act and the Smith-Hughes Act were drafted with his help.
 He left government service in 1913.

 In 1913 Hays drafted the protocol for the New International Institute of Agriculture in Rome, the forerunner of today's United Nations Food and Agriculture Organization.
 The same year he went to Argentina where he helped to set up the Department of Agriculture and in the planning of the University of Tucuman.

+Hays wrote at length on the benefits of eugenics, believing that his plant science research supported the restraining of reproduction by deficient classes and families, including immigrants and feeble-minded persons.